doruirimescu/python-trading/papers/ranging_market.md

 ## Selection and trade execution
 Once a set of stocks has been selected for execution, it should be added to a list of monitored alarms.

+## When to exit
+* Once the TP has been achieved
+* Once the company's fundamental scores start deteriorating
 ## Further improvements
 * Classify risk based on certain criteria such as alphaspread solvency, gurufocus score, Piotroski F-score.
 * Classify the probability of the take profit target to be achieved by looking at the percentage of the time during which the price